kerspoon/comni/README.md

 The lexer, parser and evaluator basically work and there are a few predefined functions.
 The next big task is to be able to read and write files so we can work towards having an external test library.

-1. Create a built-in type for reading and writing files.
-1. Allow comments in code (extend lexer).
-1. Write Inc.evaluate[].
 1. Think about prototype inheritance.
 1. Add a load more built-in functions.